DimitriPalmer22/Studio-Docs/Projects/Summer Project/C++ Conversion.md

 Make sure your visual studio is done installing before you do this step.

 1. In your file explorer, navigate to where the project is located
-2. Right click on the `.uproject` file
+2. Right click on the `.uproject` file.
+If you're on Windows 11, you might have to click "Show more options" to see the full context menu
 3. Click "Generate Visual Studio Project Files".
 Be a little patient, it might seem like your computer isn't doing anything for a sec. ![](<../../_Meta/Attachments/Pasted image 20250609172024.png>)
 4. If it fails to generate it will tell you with an error message.
 Try again a couple times.
 If it STILL doesn't work… ah man. dm me